 Communication Skills

-Listening is a quite different concept than what is usually perceived by most people.
-Most of us think that listening is the counterpart to speaking but in fact, it is not always true as listening is not just about hearing but also constantly observing the expressions of other people to whom we are talking to.
-This way all the verbal and non-verbal cues are part of the listening process.
-This also includes constantly understanding the words that we speak and then respond accordingly.
-To further elaborate on the characteristics of listening, it is important to differentiate it from hearing which is just the ability of someone to receive verbal cues when people speak.
-Consider for example, when someone says, “do you hear me?”, he is indeed asking us “do u listen to me”.
-This is how we can differentiate the listening and hearing.
+Listening is quite different from what is usually perceived by most people.
+Most of us think that listening is the counterpart to speaking, but in fact, it is not always true, as listening is not just about hearing but also constantly observing the expressions of other people to whom we are talking.
+This way, all the verbal and non-verbal cues are part of the listening process.
+This also includes constantly understanding the words that we speak and then responding accordingly.
+To elaborate further on the characteristics of listening, it is important to differentiate it from hearing, which is the ability of someone to receive verbal cues when people speak.
+Consider, for example, when someone says, “Do you hear me?” he is indeed asking us “, Do u listen to me?”.
+This is how we can differentiate between listening and hearing.

 Reference